amunategui/amunategui.github.io/_posts/2016-01-11-anomaly-detection-h2o.md

 <img src="../img/posts/anomaly-detection-h2o/auc_0.806.png" alt="AUC Chart" style='padding:1px; border:1px solid #021a40; width: 50%; height: 50%'></p>
 <BR>

 Tremendous!
 We end up with an AUC of 0.806!!
 Awesome!
+In this case, random forest benefitted from the splitting of our data set into two groups of varying patterns.
+In essence it managed to create better trees for each type which it couldn't do with the larger original set.
 Mind you, this doesn't always pan out this way - a lot has to do on the type of data you are dealing with and the modeling algorithms.

-<B>Note:</B> H2O is a fast moving target so if certain aspects of this walk-through don't work, check the documentation if some aspect of the object model changed from the package you are using compared to the one used here.
+<B>Note:</B> H2O is a fast moving development project, so if certain aspects of this walk-through don't work, check the documentation for any changes in the library since the making of this walk-through.

 <BR><BR>
 <a id="sourcecode">Full source code</a>: